jcrist/msgspec/.github/CONTRIBUTING.md

 # How to Contribute

-Thank you for taking the time to contribute to `msgspec`!
+Thank you for taking the time to contribute to `msgspec-x`!

 Here we document some contribution guidelines to help you ensure that your contribution is at its best.